emberjs/data/guides/requests/index.md

-In this manner it is possible for a request to recover from an abort and still proceed; however, as a best practice this should be used for necessary cleanup only and the original AbortError rethrown if the abort signal comes from the root controller.
+In this manner it is possible for a request to recover from an abort and still proceed; however, as a best practice this should be used for necessary cleanup only and the original AbortError re-thrown if the abort signal comes from the root controller.

 **AbortControllers are Always Present and Always Entangled**